hermitpopcorn/advent-of-code-2023/README.md

 This time, I ditched the thought of optimization out of the window and just wrote in a way that I deem as "good structure."
 As Fowler said, "write tunable software first and then tune it for sufficient speed."

 I don't think I'll be tuning this anytime soon, though.

+## Day 04

+Deceptive!
+The first part was very similar to Day 02, leading me to base the solution on the code for that day.
+But then the second part rolls around with greater complexity.

+I thought I had to go the recursive path that's going to exponentially increase my computation times since it has to redo the calculations over and over, but after thinking it out a bit, I can just work bottom-to-top, caching the results along the way to minimize recalculation.
+Is this the so-called "dynamic programming"?